richardgaywood/paydata.org/content/houserules/matrix/houserules/intro.md

 Some loose, probably incomplete notes on what I've changed and why.

+Changes intended to make the fluff and mechanics align better:

-* **Splitting the Matrix into local mesh / backbone**: intended to justify why deckers have to get out into the field and can't hide in a darkened, safe basement somewhere.
+* **Splitting the Matrix into local mesh / the backbone**: intended to justify why deckers have to get out into the field and can't hide in a darkened, safe basement far from the action.
+* **Clarify how deckers mess with other people's gear**: for example, by clearly stating the limits of Send Command.
+* **Clarify exactly what a decker sees in AR**: intended to resolve the long-standing "can deckers see through walls?"
+FAQ.
+* **Buff AR accessed via DNI to close the gap to cold-sim VR**: intended to encourage/empower deckers to get out into the field without having to risk their meatbods by dipping into VR.

+Changes intended to make play faster by either reducing steps to resolve outcomes or making the steps easier to remember:

 * **Streamlined action list**: intended to make it easier to keep track of what deckers roll to Do The Thing without having to rely on cheat sheets.
-I have attempted to take inspiration from the magic system in Shadowrun: a small number of standardised rolls but with the outcomes applied in different ways, as opposed to the RAW for Matrix actions, where there's a dizzying array to choose from and each is bespoke.
+I have taken inspiration from the magic system in Shadowrun: a small number of standardised rolls but with the outcomes applied in different ways, as opposed to the RAW for Matrix actions, where there's 40+ actions to choose from and each has a bespoke roll associated with it.
+* **Streamlined access levels** to outsider/user/admin, inspired by SR 6e.
+Also, access levels now apply to everything in a PAN or WAN after one hacking roll.
+* **Remove data bombs**: encouraging deckers to do Matrix perception to every file before they manipulate it significantly slows play down.
+* **Make Matrix perception work like meatspace perception**: ie. the decker rolls once and applies the same result to everything they could potentially notice, rather than rolling once per target.

+Changes intended to increase player flexibility or offer players hard choices between trade-offs:

 * **Included a variation on the Probe/Backdoor Actions from SR 6e** to offer more variety between the stealthy and non-stealthy approaches.
+I have changed the exact mechanics of Probe/Backdoor to suit my own biases however.
 * **Reworked Overwatch Score** and what happens when it reaches convergence; intended to reduce book-keeping but add a push-your-luck mechanic for brave deckers.

-* **Remove data bombs**: encouraging deckers to do Matrix perception to every file before they manipulate it significantly slows play down.
-* **Clarify how deckers mess with other people's gear**: in particular, the limits of Send Command.
+{{% alert title="draft contents" %}}
+* basics
+	* skills
+	* ASDF
+* Devices
+	* icons
+	* commlinks
+	* cyberdecks
+		* Programs
+		* agents
+	* Personas
+* Matrix damage
+	* bricking
+	* repairing
+	* biofeedback
+	* dumpshock
+	* link-locking
+* getting connected
+	* User modes - AR, VR, cold/hot sim
+	* spotting
+	* access levels - outsider/user/admin
+	* connections - noise
+	* PANs, WANs, direct connections
+* actions
+* GOD, overwatch, convergence
+* hosts
+	* local / cloud
+	* attributes
+	* subsystems
+	* IC
+* How do I...?
+{{% /alert %}}

 ## Ref: CRB TOC